 If you’re the owner of a 2019 Volkswagen Jetta, you might still be in the honeymoon phase of owning a brand new car.
 A consumer-friendly sedan with excellent gas mileage (30 mpg city/40 mpg highway), a sleek and sporty look, unique interior features like 10-color customizable interior ambient lighting, and the transferable People First Warranty which covers bumper-to-bumper for 6 years or 72,000 miles, this vehicle is surely a delight to take out for a cruise on the highway or function as your daily commuter car.

 With that said, no matter the manufacturer or reputation for build quality, every vehicle is prone to the occasional recall notice.
 The positive note about these notices is that they’re issued for your protection as a driver and vehicle owner; they’re also typically corrected at no additional cost to the consumer.
-Consider it an auto manufacturer making good on their promise to keep you as safe as possible on the road while doing themselves a favor by protecting their brand image.
+Consider it an auto manufacturer, such as Volkswagen, making good on their promise to keep you as safe as possible on the road while doing themselves a favor by protecting their brand image.
 Recalls can range from the noticeable issue that prompts you to take your vehicle in yourself, unprompted, to get inspected, all the way to potential problems that may never go noticed until the worst possible moment.
 The whole point is to maintain the safety and security of your vehicle and passengers by regularly getting recalls corrected as a preventative form of maintenance.

 Recalls are released more often than you might think, and they’re not something that you should get in the mail and discard.
 Take them seriously, and try to schedule an appointment with your local dealership as soon as you receive a notice.
 If you do not feel like your manufacturer has made a significant enough gesture in informing you about a recall and the recall subsequently affected your vehicle, you should consider reaching out to a licensed lemon law attorney to learn more about what your options are.